cgardn/cgardn.github.io/_posts/2021-01-09-It's-been-a-minute.md

 Just like that, 10 months later.

-Shortly after the last post, I was contacted through a post on hackernews and offered a spot on a small startup team working in the Mozilla Builders program.
-I was building a VueJS SPA and assisting on a NodeJS/MongoDB backend.
+Shortly after the last post, I was contacted through a thread on hackernews and offered a spot on a small startup team working in the Mozilla Builders program.
+I spent most of the rest of the year building a VueJS SPA frontend solo and assisting on a NodeJS/MongoDB backend.
 The short version is, this as-of-yet-unnamed startup is on indefinite hiatus due to a variety of team-related obstacles, but maybe I'll get to tell you about it someday :)

 Oh, and 2020 happened, too.

-### But, now it's a new year
-## And that means new things!
+# But, now it's a new year, and that means new things!

-I rewrote the Hyperchef frontend in VueJS, because Vue is ~amazing~.
-The Rails app got a full set of api routes, and was upgraded to Rails 6.
-It doesn't look too different, but there's a few decently large new things I want to go
+I rewrote the [Hyperchef](https://cgardn.github.io/hyperchef/) frontend in VueJS, because Vue is ~amazing.~ The Rails app got a full set of api routes, and was upgraded to Rails 6.
+It doesn't look too different, but there's a few decently large new things I want to go over:
-over:

-### Recipe filter buttons that actually work
+## Recipe filter buttons that actually work
-One of the main goals I had for Hyperchef was to make discovery more natural, and by that I mean more aligned with the way I personally think about coming up with something to eat.
+One of the main goals I had for Hyperchef was to make recipe discovery more natural, and by that I mean more aligned with the way I personally think about coming up with something to eat.

-My experience may not be universal, but I have two main problems with figuring out what to cook:
+My experience may not be universal, but I have two main problems when figuring out what to cook:

 - meal planning is a lot of mental energy
 - tracking kitchen inventory is a lot of mental energy

-This means that no matter how well thought out or well-intentioned my shopping trips are, I still wind up with a mish-mash of ingredients and leftovers, and even when I find a recipe that I'd like to try, I never have all the ingredients.
+No matter how well thought out or well-intentioned my shopping trips are, I still wind up with a mish-mash of ingredients and leftovers, and even when I find a recipe that I'd like to try, I never have everything I need.

-My solution to this is inclusive/exclusive filter buttons of ingredients, sorted by ingredient category.
-I want to approach recipe discovery by just looking in the fridge and tapping all the things I actually have, and seeing what recipes pop up.
+Hyperchef's solution to this is inclusive/exclusive filter buttons of ingredients, sorted by ingredient category.
+I want to approach recipe discovery by just looking in the fridge and tapping all the things I actually have, and see what recipes pop up.
 This drastically reduces the time spent hunting through recipes, because by the time you're actually reading one you're already guaranteed to have everything you need on hand.

 Selecting a filter is instant, removing everything that doesn't include whatever you just picked.
 Select "tomato paste," and all recipes with no tomato paste are gone.
 Adding additional filters further narrows your selection.
-In the future you'll have exclusive filters too, like adding all the recipes that *don't* have chicken, for example.
+In the future you'll have additive-exclusive filters too, like adding all the recipes that *don't* have chicken, for example.

 I think it's pretty effective in practice, though there's hardly any actual